grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/04 SAML SSO/02 Okta.md

 Okta is a well-known identity and access management service that provides means for provisioning and user management all in a single place. k6 Cloud integrates with Okta to provide organizations with a compliant way to let team members to join and leave the service.

+On this page, you can read:

+- A quick table reference of the necessary fields to configure OKTA as an IDP
+- Detailed steps, with screenshots, of the entire procedure

 ## Prerequisites

 To setup Okta SAML SSO based authentication to k6 Cloud, you must have: